These Are the Best Summer Finds at COS (I'd Know—I Tried Them On)

 I already own at least 50 pairs of jeans, and still, I'm tempted to buy this subtle barrel-leg pair of jeans.

-This color is quite Saint Laurent by Anthony Vaccarello, and I love that about it.
+This colour is quite Saint Laurent by Anthony Vaccarello, and I love that about it.

 Eliza Huber is a New York City–based fashion editor who specializes in trend reporting, brand discovery, and celebrity style.
 She joined Who What Wear in 2021 after almost four years on the fashion editorial team at Refinery29, the job she took after graduating with a marketing degree from the University of Iowa.
 She has since launched two monthly columns, Let's Get a Room and Ways to Wear; profiled the likes of Dakota Fanning, Diane Kruger, Katie Holmes, and Sabrina Carpenter for WWW's monthly cover features; and reported on everything from the relationship between Formula One and fashion to the top trends from fashion month, season after season.
 Eliza now lives on the Upper West Side and spends her free time researching F1 fashion imagery for her side Instagram accounts @thepinnacleoffashion and @f1paddockfits, running in Central Park, and scouring eBay for '90s Prada and '80s Yves Saint Laurent.